finalclass/try.js/README.md

 # Try.js

-Examples are the best source of documentation - read spec/ directory content to find some of those.
+Examples are the best source of documentation - read spec/ directory content to find more of them.

 ## install